SAP/swagger-plugin-for-sphinx/README.md

 To silence the warning `toctree contains reference to nonexisting document`,, just put a dummy file with the same name as `page` into the source folder.

+## Build and Publish

+This project uses `poetry` as the dependency management and build tool.
+To publish a new release, follow these steps:
+* Add an entry in the changelog
+* Push a new tag like `vX.X.X` to trigger the release

 ## Support, Feedback, Contributing